slergberg/react-connect-to-context/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 1. Create a component '...'
-2. Add the context store '...'
+2. Add a context provider '...'
-3. Change the context value '....'
+3. Change a context value '....'
 4. See error

 **Expected behavior**